waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Current Plans & Tasks
 ## A. Current Plan: Retreat from Victory Road 2F
 My party is critically injured and the eastern path on Victory Road 2F is blocked by a non-functional boulder barrier.
-My immediate goal is to backtrack to the ladder at (1, 9), descend to Victory Road 1F, and find a way out to heal my Pokémon.
+My immediate goal is to escape Victory Road 1F to heal my party.
+The path is blocked by a boulder puzzle at (3, 11).
+Plan: 1.
+Navigate to (3, 10).
+2. Use Strength.
+3. Push boulder at (3, 11) south.
+4. Navigate to the exit warp at (9, 18).

 ## B. Archived Plans
 - **Victory Road 2F Western Dead End:** Confirmed via system feedback and re-evaluation that this area is NOT a dead end.
 The path forward is via the elevated platform, accessible because the boulder puzzle was already solved.